Digital-Ibraheem/movie-recommender-backend/README.md

 Welcome to the **ML Movie Recommendation App**!
 This project provides personalized movie recommendations using a **collaborative filtering recommendation system**.
 It’s an efficient and interactive way to explore new movies based on your preferences and those of like-minded users.

+**NOTE**: It will likely take about a minute for anything to load due to the free server limitations by Render

 ---

 ## 🛠 How It Works